zhaojj2209/tp/docs/UserGuide.md

 Term | Definition
 -----|-----------
-Bookmark Expense | A template for an expense, which can be used to create expenses and add them to the finance tracker.
+Bookmark Expense | A template for an expense, which can be used to create expenses that are added to the finance tracker.
-Bookmark Income | A template for an income, which can be used to create incomes and add them to the finance tracker.
+Bookmark Income | A template for an income, which can be used to create incomes that are added to the finance tracker.
-Current date | The system date on the computer on which Fine$$e is set up.
+Current Date | The system date on the computer on which Fine$$e is set up.
 Expense | A one-time transaction that results in a decrease in the amount of money you have.
 Income | A one-time transaction that results in an increase in the amount of money you have.
-Text cursor | A blinking vertical line that indicates where text will be placed when entered.
+Text Cursor | A blinking vertical line that indicates where text will be placed when entered.

 --------------------------------------------------------------------------------------------------------------------